 RTW also prepared and distributed educational material informing girls about their human rights to equality, education, and to benefit from science.
 In so doing, RTW raised awareness among the girls and parents about the girls’ rights.

 RTW was pleased to have taken part in this experience and to have partnered with CERN on this occasion.
 The event was a success and a lot of fun.
-Feedback received on the day was overall very positive.
+Here’s what some participants and partners had to say.

-RightsTech Women was happy to see so many girls having a blast programming robots and learning computing and to see all the support they get from their parents.
+RightsTech Women was happy to see so many girls enjoying programming robots and learning computing, and to see all the support they get from their parents.
 It was a great way to celebrate Girls In ICT Day.